garrandall/popular-music-data/tracks/hungah-karyn-white.md

 I hunger for your love

 I hunger for your love (Just a little bit)
-I hunger for your love (Ooh, baby, I hunger)
+I hunger for your love (Oh, baby, I hunger)
 I hunger for your love (Hunger for your love)
 I hunger for your love

 Baby, I want ya
-Ooh, I hunger
+Oh, I hunger
 Baby, I want ya
-Ooh, I hunger
+Oh, I hunger

-Ooh
+Oh

 A tantalizin' love fantasy
 And when your body is close to me, oh